 In a proposition passed unanimously at its July 1 meeting, the ANC demanded that DPR “make public the criteria that will drive their decision-making and to have a transparent proposal process that allows more than one school at the table.
 To date, ten schools and the Boys and Girls Club have expressed interest in access to the Jelleff field during the most in-demand hours.
 Now with late word that the Duke Ellington field may be part of the negotiations regarding Jelleff … without a single word to our ANC or any public input — the confusion has reached CODE RED.”

-Georgetown’s beleaguered Council member Jack Evans also was drawn into the fray.
+Georgetown’s Council member Jack Evans also was drawn into the fray.
 His administrative aide, Ruth Werner, demurred when asked if she knew of the memo transferring administrative jurisdiction from DPS to DPR.

-At the time, the decision was welcomed.
+The original arrangement was welcomed.
 The District claimed then, as it does now, that it does not have the funds to maintain the fields that Maret School built at the Jelleff Center 10 years ago.